sgress454/fleet-mcp/README.md

 - "List all hosts managed by Fleet"
 - "List Windows hosts that belong to roadrunner@acme.com"
+- "Get details for host with ID 123"
+- "Show me the Fleet server version"
+- "List all teams in Fleet"
+- "Get details for team ID 1"
+- "Show all global policies"
+- "List all queries available in Fleet"
+- "Show software titles installed across the fleet"
+- "List all users in Fleet"
 - "Show me all software installed on host with ID 755"
 - "Check if TeamViewer is installed on host with ID 755"
 - "Show me software available for installation on host with ID 755"